-Have you ever stopped communicating with someone on social media for no apparent reason?
-Or maybe you were on the receiving end and were ignored without an explanation?
-If so, you have likely experienced ghosting.
+Have you ever stopped communicating with an individual on social media for no clear reason?
+Or maybe you were on the opposite end and were ignored without clarification?
+If so, you have likely encountered ghosting.

-In today’s world, this phenomenon is becoming increasingly popular, especially among the younger generation.
-The more we build relationships (whether friendly or romantic) over the Internet, the more tempting it is to disappear without a trace.
-In this article, our team has covered the following:
+Today, these occurences are becoming exponentially widespread, speciffically among the younger generation.
+The more we build relationships (whether friendly or romantic) over the digital realm, it becomes tempting it is to disappear without a trace.
+In this article, our team has covered:

 👻 What Is Ghosting?

-Ghosting refers to ‘vanishing’ from someone’s life without an explanation.
-An individual stops responding to your messages, returning phone calls, or communicating with you on social media.
-The practice usually applies to romantic relationships, but it is possible to ghost a friend, acquaintance, or any other person.
+Ghosting is an online phenomenon which refers to ‘vanishing’ from someone’s life without an explanation.
+An individual stops replying to your messages, returning calls, or communicating on social media.
+The practice typically applies to romantic relationships, but one can also ghost a friend or acquaintance.

 Though informal, the term ‘ghosting‘ was added to the Merriam-Webster dictionary in 2017.

-It has become well-known recently due to the popularization of online dating.
+It became well-known recently due to the popularization pervasiveness of Internet dating.
 As individuals meet on social media or networking apps, they can abandon the conversation without saying goodbye.
-Disappearing from someone’s DMs is as simple as doing absolutely nothing or clicking the ‘block’ button.
+Disappearing from someone’s DMs is as simple as doing absolutely nothing or clicking the ‘Block’ button.

 Ghosting is a coping mechanism that affects both the ghoster and the ghostee.